-Another classic Thai dish, but we have upgraded the cut of pork from leg to a mix of pork belly and collar, and cooked the entire dish nice and slowly so it just falls apart in your mouth!
+Another classic Thai dish, but we have upgraded the cut of pork from just pork belly to a mix of pork belly and pork collar, then slowed cooked in the oven for 5 hour.

 1 level Tablespoon

 Dark Soy Sauce